conanpodewitt/vehicle-specification-editor/CONTRIBUTING.md

 ### Exectution

 Because the application is packaged for PyPi, it may not be obvious how to execute the application from it's source code.
-If the requirements are met the GUI can be launch via running ``python3 -m ui`` in the root directory of the repo \
+If the requirements are met the GUI can be launch via running ``python3 -m vehicle_gui`` in the root directory of the repo \
 It's advisable to run ``pip install .`` first as this will ensure you have the correct packages installed and that the pygment plugin is present.